andyfarmerTUISHG/farmer.gq/src/markdown-pages/ssl-mkcert-node-and-react.md

 - We are requiring `https` rather than the typical `http`
 - We are using `https.createServer` instead of `http.createServer`
-- We are passing the key and certificate via the files system module and requires the fully qualified path to the files, ie dont use `~` use `/Users/{yourprofile}`
+- We are passing the key and certificate via the files system module and requires the fully qualified path to the files, ie don't use `~` use `/Users/{yourprofile}`

 Start the server with `node server.js`